Whitemoor is a men’s high security prison in March, Cambridgeshire.

 You can send emails to someone in Whitemoor using the Email a Prisoner service.

-You might also be able to attach photos and receive replies from the resident, depending on the rules at Whitemoor.
+You might also be able to attach photos and receive replies from the prisoner, depending on the rules at Whitemoor.

 You can write at any time.